-Particulars As at

-rai ticulai s 31 March 2023

-Opening balance

-Add: Movement during the year (18.67)

-Closing Balance (18.67)
+Particulars As at 31 March 2024 As at 31 March 2023 Opening balance (18.67) 1 Add: Movement during the year (57.78) (18.67) Closing Balance (76.44) (18.67)

-Nature and purpose of other reserves

-Retained earnings Retained earnings are the profits that the Group has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
+Nature and purpose of other reserves Retained earnings are the profits that the Group has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
 Retained earnings includes re-measurement loss / (gain) on defined benefit plans, net of taxes that will not be reclassified to Consolidated Statement of Profit and Loss.
 Retained earnings is a free reserve available to the Group.
 Foreign currency translation reserve Exchange differences arising on translation of assets, liabilities, income and expenses of the Group's foreign subsidiaries are recognised in other comprehensive income and accumulated separately in foreign currency translation reserve.
-The amounts recognised are transferred to the consolidated statement of profit and loss on disposal
+The amounts recognised are transferred to the consolidated statement of profit and loss on disposal of the related foreign subsidiaries.